helloWorld199/minimal_proto_max_external_dynamic/README.md

      ```sh
      LNK1107: invalid or corrupt file: cannot read at 0x370
      ```
 That's because for some reason vcpkg.cmake is linking libprotobuf.dll instead of libprotobuf.lib.
-To fix this just go to Properties > Linker > Input and change the C:\vcpkg\installed\x64-windows\debug\bin\libprotobufd.dll C:\vcpkg\installed\x64-windows\debug\lib\protobufd.lib
+To fix this just go to Properties > Linker > Input and change the C:\vcpkg\installed\x64-windows\debug\bin\libprotobufd.dll to C:\vcpkg\installed\x64-windows\debug\lib\protobufd.lib

 ## Dependencies